giantswarm/fmt/go/general_style_guide.md

 is then easier and one can execute a single specific test case from within table if needed.

-In table-driven tests the fields of test case struct must be private because semantically it doesn't make sense to expose them.
+In table-driven tests the fields of test case struct must be exported for improved readability.

+Description field must start with `case n` where `n` is the index of the test starting from 0.

+Error matchers `func(error) bool` should be used to assert errors.
+This makes it easier to match errors returned from other packages.

 All test validations must be included in `t.Run(...) { }` block as technically each test case in table is a single test.